Basic tips about wind for your newborn

 - When feeding, make sure your child is lying flat with their torso elongated unless still in the foetal stages.
 This gives their digestive system the room it needs to process.

 - Never latch your child onto the breast or give the bottle if they are upset or inconsolably crying.
 This will have them gulping as they drink causing more pockets of wind.
 Instead, place them in the position they will feed and get them to suck either your little finger turned upside down first or a pacifier – your little finger fits like a jigsaw and makes it easy to stimulate your child's suck reflex.
 Most of the time this will help your baby to relax at which point you would then exchange the finger or pacifier for the nipple or teat.
 If your child does not relax then this is often indicative that they need to burp or alternatively need your time and comforting to help the progression of an uncomfortable movement in their lower digestive system before feeding.
+More top feeding tips are available here.

 - If bottle feeding, only tighten the lid so it catches.
 The tighter the lid, the harder your child will need to suck and this potentially heightens wind intake.